-There’s not too many big cities around that don’t have a couple of Indian restaurants offering a selection of curries, naans and popadoms.
+There’s not too many big cities around the world that don’t have a couple of Indian restaurants offering a selection of curries, naans and poppadoms.
 But did you know that the food most of us know as ‘Indian’ is in fact North Indian cuisine – to be more specific, Punjabi or Bangladeshi.

-As amazing as this food is, there are many different styles of Indian curry you might not have heard of.
-Moving between the different states in India, the vast countryside and change in produce and historical influences greatly effects the style of curries made and entirely new flavours come to light.
+As amazing as North Indian food is, there are many different styles of Indian curry you might not have heard of.
+Moving between the different states in India, the vast countryside and change in produce and historical influences greatly affects the style of curries made and entirely new flavours come to light.

 Here we put together a compilation of some Goan Food – Try Before You Die dishes if you ever visit this tropical beach paradise.